 \section{Case Study}

-In this section, we study cases on the widely used NAS-Bench-101 benchmark~\cite{ying2019bench} by developing ($\lambda$+$\lambda$)-ENAS algorithms in action and verify the effectiveness of the proposed theorems individually.
-NAS-Bench-101, the first architecture dataset for NAS, provides a search space based on the cell.
-It is a mapping table that contains 432k unique convolutional neural network architectures (Figure~\ref{nasbench101} is one of the architectures, where each architecture nodes number is less than or equal to 7 and operations number is less than or equal to 3.) and their training results on CIFAR-10 such as validation accuracy, test accuracy, and training time.
-The NAS-Bench-101 dataset is built for NAS research to alleviate the need for intensive computing resources.
-We use this dataset to perform the theoretical research on ENAS solving the NAS problem, which is viewed as searching for the best architecture from the search space in NAS-Bench-101, and thus can be called the NAS-Bench-101 architecture searching problem.
-In the following, we will present the theoretical EHT lower bounds and empirical running times for four ($\lambda$+$\lambda$)-ENAS algorithms (with the different mutation operator in Mutation\#1-4) used to solve this NAS problem.
+In this section, we conduct case studies on the widely used NAS-Bench-101 benchmark~\cite{ying2019bench} to validate the validity of the proposed running time analysis method.
+NAS-Bench-101 is the first architecture dataset for NAS and provides a cell-based search space.
+It consists of a mapping table that contains 432k unique CNN architectures.
+Each architecture in NAS-Bench-101 has a maximum of seven nodes (i.e., $v\leq 7$) and a maximum of three kinds of operations (i.e., $L=2$).
+The NAS-Bench-101 dataset includes training results for each architecture on the CIFAR-10 dataset, such as validation accuracy, test accuracy, and training time.
+The dataset is designed for NAS research to alleviate the need for intensive computing resources.
+We use this dataset to perform theoretical research on the EHT of ENAS algorithms.
+The NAS problem can be viewed as searching for the best architecture from the search space in NAS-Bench-101, and thus can be called the NAS-Bench-101 architecture searching problem.
+In the following, we will present the EHT lower bounds and empirical running times for four ($\lambda$+$\lambda$)-ENAS algorithms (with the different mutation operators in \textbf{Mutation\#1-Mutation\#4}).